Hi, I’m Jordan. I studied Computer Science in school. Now I make YouTube videos. 🌞

 Consider the metaphor of a ship at sea.
 The ship itself, with its many parts and components, represents the systems, structures, and institutions which make up our society.
 These are the systems which keep the water running, the lights on, and the food on the shelves — they maintain order.
 These systems keep us dry and out of the cold chaotic water.

 These are the systems which are constantly under attack from Moloch.
 Of course, people are aware of most of the problems with these systems.
 Everyone knows about the corrupting influence of money in politics.
-But we can’t seems to stop it.
+But we can’t seem to stop it.
 Everyone knows that something has gone very wrong in American healthcare, but no one can fix it.
 Everyone knows how insane it is that we still have thousands of nuclear weapons aimed around the world ready to launch at minutes notice, but no one can fix it.

 We have people down in the lower decks of the ship shouting about water rushing in through a hole in the hull, people in the engine room talking about how we’re minutes away from running out of fuel, people in the generator room finding sand in the gears — and each person believes their problem is truly dire and urgent, and they’re all right!